 Our experts rely on their many years of experience in analyzing on-premise solutions when analyzing systems and applications for vulnerabilities in cloud environments.
 Our experts additionally examine your environment for vulnerabilities in cloud services using established cloud-specific tools.
 The results are integrated into our usd HeroLab Toolchain.
 All information obtained this way is then incorporated into the manual review of your cloud environment.

 What checks are included in a Cloud Pentest?

 Analyses included in a system pentest or web application pentest are an integral part of the analysis of your applications and systems in the cloud.
 Cloud-specific tests are also conducted as part of our Cloud Pentest, such as:

-- Code review of deployed Lambda functions
+- Code review of deployed Lambda functions and Azure functions

 - Review of integrated login methods, such as AWS Cognito, for vulnerabilities.